Does Salt Water Hydrate You After a Workout?

 Nutrition

-We're not saying you should guzzle sea water—in fact, please don't—but registered dietitians specialised in sports nutrition suggest a bit of salt may satisfy post-workout electrolyte needs.
+We're not saying you should guzzle ocean water — in fact, please don't — but registered dietitians specialized in sports nutrition suggest a bit of salt may satisfy post-workout electrolyte needs.

 When it comes to better athletic performance and recovery, deploying a breadth of strategies is important, but one in particular tends to top the list: hydration.

-While that means drinking enough water, it also calls for keeping your electrolytes in the right balance, and the main electrolyte you need is sodium—in large part because so much of it is lost through sweat, especially in warmer temperatures.
+While that means drinking enough water, it also calls for keeping your electrolytes in the right balance and the main electrolyte you need is sodium — in large part because so much of it is lost through sweat, especially in warmer temperatures.
 Does simply adding salt do the trick to replenish electrolytes?
-The short answer is yes, but there are some considerations to bear in mind.
+The short answer is yes, but there are some considerations to keep in mind.

 Why Do You Need Sodium?